julianchurchill/text-adventure/README.md

 - Magical robots - perhaps trapped water imps - agents for either side, initially created by the witch to serve her, wills too strong for her to control, some changed sides.
 Self naming, Least Chance of Failure, Random Acts of Kindness, Vengeful Beyond Death, Penchant for Foolish Bravery
 - A portal to a dark plane (deep inside the temple) with demon creatures you must defeat some how
 - Bellas HQ - a castle in a forest on the other side of the river.
+  - As you cross the Misty Downs to get to the castle a wight from a barrow which you could not earlier get into is awoken.
+You must defeat it to proceed.
   - Final battle should be in several locations, you must beat the witch in one room in a certain way, then she flees and you follow.
 Repeat 3 times, different rooms and different ways to beat her.
   - Perhaps you can fail to beat the witch in a room if you do the wrong thing.
 Consequence is a reset of the combat sequence to the first room.
 - Sub quests